- Sermon Notes

 - What would happen is the Midianites and Amalekites would let the men from Israel do all of the farming and all of the harvesting and then come and take the harvest.

-- A similar equivalent today would be if on payday, someone took your check…For 7 years…and there was nothing you could do about it.
+- A similar equivalent today would be if on payday, someone took your check…and they continued that for 7 years…and there was nothing you could do about it.

 - It took 7 long years of overwhelming, fierce and devastating oppression before the Israelites cried out to the Lord.